 One limiting factor during the course was the very low Internet bandwidth at ILRI.
-This problem was solved by using the bioinformatics resources available on the ILRI\BECA bioinformatics platform and a new local installation of the ENSEMBL it and be able to compete with other scientists in system.
+This problem was solved by using the bioinformatics resources available on the ILRI\BECA bioinformatics platsystem.

 The problem with low bandwidth is shared by many research institutes and Universities worldwide.
 For that reason the organizers of this course are working on a project creating a portable bioinformatics teaching kit (PBT-kit) installed on a Mac-mini.
 But more about that project in the next issue of EMBnet.News.